Nonconcentration of return times: Preliminaries on expanders

-In the following four lemmas we study the simple random walk on the graph $G$ obtained by taking a $d$-regular expander and an arbitrary vertex of $v$ and adding a new vertex $v'$ together with the edge $\{v',v\}$.
+In the following four lemmas we study the simple random walk on the graph $G$ obtained by taking a $d$-regular expander and an arbitrary vertex $v$ and adding a new vertex $v'$ together with the edge $\{v',v\} $.
 We consider $d$ as fixed and $|G|=n$ tending to infinity (in all our applications taking $d=3$ suffices).
+All the constants in the following lemmas depend on $\rho$ but not on~$n$. \begin{lemma} There exists a constant $\delta=\delta (\rho)>0$ such that for any \mbox{$u\neq v'$}